vatpac-technology/sops/docs/terminal/cairns.md

 </figure>

 !!! note
-    Due to terrain shielding, Radar Coverage may be limited below 2500 feet southwest of the Aerodrome
+    Due to terrain shielding, Radar Coverage may be limited below `A025` southwest of the Aerodrome

 ### Trinity Release